 - Most people follow the majority.
 Few people have the guts to stand up and say ‘this is not fair, you cannot treat another human being like this‘ (Refer Stanley Milgram, Philip Zimbardo).

-- People who challenge unethical behaviours, fraud, work difficulties, or try to make suggestions to improve their workplace, upset many management systems, which prefer to remain dysfunctional and stick with the prevailing power and group culture.
+- People who challenge unethical behaviours, fraud, work difficulties, or try to make suggestions to improve their workplace, upset many management systems, which prefer to remain dysfunctional and maintain the prevailing power and group culture.

-- Employees who show their anger and distress threaten bullies, managers, human resources, etc.
+- Employees who show their shock, fear, anger and distress threaten bullies, managers, human resources, etc.

-- Targets give their power to bullies because they think they're safe and won’t be injured.
+- Targets give their power to bullies because they think they will be safe if they complain and won’t be injured.